 Another notable thing is that Guilford is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Guilford’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small town, Guilford does not have a public transit system used by locals to get to and from work.
+Guilford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Guilford is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.59% of adults in Guilford have a college degree.